meetshubhamku/image-converter/README.md

 ### With Dummy Image

-Use this URL format to convert a sample image from `picsum.photos`:
+Use this URL format to convert a sample image from `picsum.photos` of dimention 1000x1000:

 `http://localhost:3000/unsafe?height=500&width=500&quality=50&format=webp`